Deontic Argumentation: Related Work

 \section{Related Work}

-Formal argumentation has been investigated for a long time in the field of Artificial Intelligence and Law (for a comprehensive but somewhat outdated survey, see \cite{Prakken:2015to}).
+Formal argumentation has been investigated for a long time in the field of Artificial Intelligence and Law (for a comprehensive \rold{but somewhat}\rnew{though a bit} outdated survey, see \cite{PrakkenS15}).
 However, the issue of incorporating deontic reasoning in argumentation frameworks has been neglected.
-Moreover, the issue of weak permission received almost no attention.
+Moreover, the issue of weak permission received almost no attention. \rnew{Notable exceptions are the works by Beirlaen, Heyninck, and Straßer \cite{10.1093/logcom/exy005} and the work on Defeasible Deontic Logic \cite{jpl:permission}}.

 The work by van der Torre and Villata \cite{TorreVillata} extends ASPIC$^+$ \cite{ModgilPrakken2014} with deontic operators (obligation) and analyses the framework in terms of Input/Output logic.
 However, it does not consider weak permission.